lightningspore/seedsigner-luckfox-pico/README.md

 ## OS Image Build With Buildroot
-The OS image can be built using the buildroot scripts in the [buildroot](buildroot/) directory.
-See [OS-build-instructions.md](buildroot/OS-build-instructions.md) for detailed build instructions.
+The OS image is built using Buildroot in a Docker container.
+The complete build process is documented in [OS-build-instructions.md](buildroot/OS-build-instructions.md).

 ![Buildroot Prompt](img/seedsigner-buildroot-setup.webp)

-The build process requires Docker and follows these main steps:
-1. Setup Docker build environment
-2. Clone Luckfox SDK
-3. Configure buildroot packages (RKISP, LIBCAMERA, ZBAR, LIBJPEG)
-4. Build U-Boot, kernel, rootfs, and media components
-5. Package the final firmware image
+For detailed build instructions, package requirements, and troubleshooting, see [OS-build-instructions.md](buildroot/OS-build-instructions.md).

 ## Dev machine setup

+### Install ADB
+I find developing for the Luckfox Pico device to be fairly convenient since it works with `adb`.
+You can push files back and forth to your dev machine, and you can access the device as a shell easily.
 ```
 # mac
 brew install homebrew/cask/android-platform-tools